evilru/quake3-vsp-stats/README.md

 # VSP Stats Processor - ExcessivePlus Community version 0.45-xp-1.1.2

-The Purpose of this repository is to fix php/mysql compatibility issues of the ExcessivePlus Community version 0.45-xp-1.1.2 which is based on the VSP Stats Processor 0.45 by Myrddin.
+The Purpose of this repository is to fix php/mysql compatibility issues of the Quake 3 ExcessivePlus Community version 0.45-xp-1.1.2 which is based on the VSP Stats Processor 0.45 by Myrddin.

 Right now, it works with: